 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 Explanations and appeals

-For the Master's Theses, appeals against grades are processed within 8 weeks.
+For Master's Theses, appeals against grades are processed within 8 weeks.
 If it takes longer, you will be notified.

 Withdrawal from an examination

 Students on the subject have three examination attempts.
 If you withdraw from the exam after the deadline, this will be counted as an examination attempt.The deadline for withdrawing from the exam is available on the semester page.